Polar hairs of mixed-parity nodal superconductors in Rarita-Schwinger-Weyl metals

 \emph{Nambu doubling}.~To capture superconductivity in RSW materials, we Nambu double $H_{\rm RSW}$.
-After absorbing a unitary matrix $\Gamma_{13}$ in the hole part of the Nambu spinor, the normal state Hamiltonian reads $H^{\rm Nam}_{\rm RSW}=\eta_3 H_{\rm RSW}$.
+After absorbing a unitary matrix $\Gamma_{13}$ in the hole part of the Nambu spinor, the normal-state Hamiltonian reads $H^{\rm Nam}_{\rm RSW}=\eta_3 H_{\rm RSW}$.
 Newly introduced Pauli matrices $\{ \eta_\nu \}$ operate on the Nambu indices.
-Antisymmetric nature of the effective single-particle Bogoliubov de Gennes (BdG) Hamiltonian in the presence of all the local or on-site or momentum-independent pairings restricts its form to \allowdisplaybreaks[4]
+The antisymmetric nature of the effective single-particle Bogoliubov de Gennes (BdG) Hamiltonian, manifesting the Pauli exclusion principle~\cite{comment:1}, in the presence of all the local or on-site or momentum-independent pairings restricts its form to \allowdisplaybreaks[4]

 where $\Gamma_0=\kappa_0\sigma_0$ and $\Delta_\nu$ are the pairing amplitudes for $\nu=0, \cdots, 5$.
 Without any loss of generality, we set the U(1) superconducting phase $\phi=0$.
 To unveil the emergent topology of the pairings near the FSs, next we project $H_{\rm BdG}$ onto the valence or conduction bands and consider only their \emph{intraband} pieces.
-This procedure is justified within the framework of weak coupling BCS picture, in which attractive pairing interaction persists only around the FSs within a shell set by the Debye frequency.
+This procedure is justified within the framework of weak-coupling BCS picture, in which attractive pairing interaction persists only around the FSs within a shell set by the Debye frequency.
 The reduced BCS Hamiltonian then reads \allowdisplaybreaks[4]